aiabir/aliimamabir.github.io/_pages/about.md

 About Me
 ======
-This is Md.
-Amit Hasan Arovi, Software Engineer at Nilavo Technologies Ltd., Bangladesh.
+This is Ali Imam Abir, Software Quality Assurance Engineer at Nilavo Technologies Ltd., Bangladesh.
 An avid problem solver with critical thinking, analytical and exceptional interpersonal communication skills.
 I spend my free time learning and researching about various topics in Computer Science which I find fascinating.
-My hobbies include reading story books and playing football (soccer) (I used to play as a right winger).
-Currently, I am planning to pursue my Ph.D. in Computer Science and looking for potential research opportunities.
+My hobbies include reading comics and playing football (soccer) (I used to play as a attacking mid filder).
+Currently, I am planning to pursue my M.Sc/Ph.D. in Computer Science and looking for potential research opportunities.